-Newsletter No 113
+Newsletter No 118

 Let us know what you think of our reviews.
 Leave your comments at the bottom of any review - we’d love to hear them.

 Welcome to all the new groups who have recently registered with us.
 Now is the time to request your FREE BOOKS!
 Just go to the offers page.
 This is for ALL registered groups (sorry, UK and N. Ireland groups only) not just new ones.
 If your group is not registered then just fill in the form.
-It’s free and a very simple process.
+It’s a very simple process.
 N.B.
 You only need to register once.

 Please do remember to forward the newsletter to other members of your group so that they can take advantage of the offers and competitions.

 Please email us at firstname.lastname@example.org if you wish to unsubscribe to the newsletter.